Agent Memory

 system_prompt=(

-"Before any trade, search memory for the symbol and setup. "
+"Before changing a held position, search memory for the open thesis. "

 "After the decision, record a compact decision memory with the "